-The American Art Collaborative (AAC) is a consortium of 13 museums in the U.S. committed to establishing a critical mass of LOD on the subject of American Art.
+The American Art Collaborative (AAC) is a consortium of art museums in the United States committed to establishing a critical mass of LOD on the subject of American art.

-The AAC is managed by Eleanor E. Fink, an international art and technology consultant.
+The AAC is managed by Eleanor E. Fink, an international art and technology consultant, and founder of AAC.

 The current participating museums are: